 There are many reasons why pregnant females may also develop vaginal swelling during pregnancy; some of these are mentioned below:

 Causes & Descriptions

 It can indeed increase microbial content in the vaginal region, facilitating the growth of microbes and resulting in inflammation.

-Bacterial, viral and fungal infections are rather particularly attracted to this region of the body since it has lower temperature and also is high in moisture content that does offer a favorable environment for the growth of microbial agents.
+Bacterial, viral, and fungal infections are rather particularly attractive to this region of the body since it has a lower temperature and also is high in moisture content does offer a favorable environment for the growth of microbial agents.

 Sexually transmitted diseases